 Norwegian Sovereign Fund

-The divestment marked its biggest win yet late last year with the announcement that the $ 1,1 trillion Norwegian sovereign wealth fund will withdraw from participation in oil and gas exploration and production companies.
+Divestment scored its biggest victory yet late last year with the announcement that the $ 1,1 trillion Norwegian sovereign wealth fund will withdraw from participation in oil and gas exploration and production companies.
 This news was of particular importance not only because of the size of the Norwegian sovereign wealth fund, but because Norway has gained so much of its wealth thanks to its abundant oil reserves.
 Those investors directly involved with fossil fuels are also starting to abandon them.

 This situation is getting to the point where it could create a domino effect.